Connor Joe Player Props: Pirates vs. Rays

 Connor Joe At The Plate

-- In eight games this season (32.0%), Joe has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (30.8%), Joe has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.